Days 26-27: CCF: Purring Cheetahs, Flying Meat, and the Work of Saving a Species

 New Tracking Technology

-The ecology team also showed us the tracking collars used on released cheetahs.
+After lunch, we visited the Ecology Department.
+There, the head showed us the tracking collars used on released cheetahs.

 In addition to GPS tracking, some include a small camera mounted under the cheetah’s chin.